apache/activemq-artemis/docs/user-manual/en/message-grouping.md

 should have remote handlers- it's the local handler that actually makes the decision as to what route should be used, all the other remote handlers converse with this.
-Here is a sample config for both types of handler, this should be configured in the *activemq-configuration.xml* file.
+Here is a sample config for both types of handler, this should be configured in the *broker.xml* file.

     <grouping-handler name="my-grouping-handler">